Professional Learning Terms and Conditions - General

 Privacy Disclaimer – Records of Events

-AISWA professional learning Events may be live-streamed, photographed, or video or screen-recorded by AISWA for on-line learning and promotional purposes including social media.
+AISWA In Person and Webinar professional learning events may be live-streamed, photographed, or video or screen-recorded by AISWA for on-line learning and promotional purposes including social media posts.
 By registering, an attendee acknowledges that any photographs and video records captured of themselves at this Event are automatically made freely accessible to AISWA and that AISWA, in turn, may use the photographs or video for its own marketing purposes.
+This includes visibility on the AISWA website (public or member pages).
 The attendee waives any rights, claims or interest they have over the control or professional use of the photographs or videos taken by AISWA, including the right to royalties or other compensation, in perpetuity.

 The attendee retains their right to privacy.
 Privacy will always be accommodated on the condition that the attendee has taken the personal responsibility to inform the organiser of their choice to be excluded from any visual/audio records at an Event, prior to the Event.
 The attendee understands that accommodating this wish may include AISWA taking such measures as changing seating arrangements at in-person or live-streamed Events and having video/audio turned off during a webinar Event.